elexis/elexis-target/target/README.md

 ### p2 repo: Eclipse P2 artifacts (`eclipse-p2`)

 * Modify `elexis.tpd`, then use Eclipse to build `elexis.target` out of it
-* Generate `target2p2mirror.xml ` by running `ant/elexis-target target2p2mirror.xml.launch`
+* Manually generate `elexis.target.p2mirror.xml` by copying stuff from .target into it
 * Run `mvn tycho-eclipserun:eclipse-run` to build eclipse target derived p2 site into `target/$target-name/eclipse-p2`

 ### p2 repo: Maven based artifacts (`maven-p2`)